-In July 2020, we entered into a note purchase agreement with various lenders, pursuant to which we issued the Private Placement Notes in two tranches.

-The Private Placement Notes were issued in an aggregate principal amount of \$150.0 million.
-Concurrently with the issuance of the Private Placement Notes we entered into a secured revolving line of credit, ("LOC"), with an aggregate borrowing capacity of \$75.0 million.
-Net proceeds from the Private Placement Notes were \$147.7 million, net of arrangement fees and other expenses.
+In July 2020, we entered into a note purchase agreement with various lenders, pursuant to which we issued the Private Placement Notes in two tranches with an aggregate principal amount of \$150.0 million (the "2020 Private Placement Notes").
+Net proceeds from the 2020 Private Placement Notes were \$147.7 million, net of arrangement fees and other expenses.
 A portion of the proceeds were used to repay the outstanding balances on a prior credit facility.

-The Private Placement Notes have two tranches, a five-year 3.9% fixed rate that matures on July 22, 2025, and a seven-year 4.15% fixed rate that matures on July 22, 2027.
-Borrowings under the LOC accrue interest at LIBOR plus 2.25%.
-We had no borrowings against the LOC as of March 31, 2022 or December 31, 2021.
-The LOC matures on July 22, 2022.
+The 2020 Private Placement Notes have two tranches, a five-year 3.9% fixed rate that matures on July 22, 2025, and a seven-year 4.15% fixed rate that matures on July 22, 2027.

-Under the terms of the Private Placement Notes and the LOC, certain of our assets serve as pledged collateral.
-In addition, the Private Placement Notes and LOC contain covenants that, among other things, limit our ability to incur indebtedness.
-The covenants require the Company to maintain (1) a Consolidated Total Debt to Consolidated EBITDA ratio of no more than 3.0x, (2) minimum liquidity of \$2.5 million, and (3) minimum quarterly EBITDA of \$10.0 million.
-As of March 31, 2022 and December 31, 2021, the Company was in full compliance with all debt covenants.
+Under the terms of the 2020 Private Placement Notes, certain of our assets serve as pledged collateral.
+In addition, the 2020 Private Placement Notes contain covenants that, among other things, limit our ability to incur indebtedness.
+The covenants, as amended June 3, 2022, require the Operating Company to maintain (1) a debt to EBITDA ratio of no more than 3.75x, (2) minimum liquidity of \$15.0 million, and (3) minimum quarterly EBITDA of \$15.0 million and minimum EBITDA for the trailing four fiscal quarters of \$80 million.